adamcaron/portfolios/students/adam_caron/20150814-adam_caron-m2.markdown

  - Attended Field Day (and had a great time playing vollyball, ultimate frisbee, soccer etc. and just hanging out and chatting with people)
  - Gave lightening talk on July 31st on **UX Design vs. Development & Implementation** on Friday, July 31st, 2015.

+### Feedback From Peers

+“He’s been welcoming since day one, and he’s always willing to sit down with me and work on something that I’m stuck on." - Jeff Ruane

+"Adam is a committed team member when on projects.
+As part of our Traffic Spy team, Adam was a constant contributor with a focus on understanding and quality.
+He contributed strong code and ideas to move the team forward.
+Adam is both respectful and enthusiastic when pairing which makes the experience better.
+I look forward to working  with Adam again in the future." - Mike Dorrance

+"Approaches everything with a positive attitude and really cares about doing things the right way" - anonymous peer feedback, end of Mod 1

+Mid Module Assessment for Module 2 (July 29th, 2015):
+"Adam is a strong Rails developer (or will be in 6 weeks at this rate).
+His process is great and his algorythmic thinking was spot on.
+During the assessment, Adam allowed the test to drive his workflow.
+He made assumptions but then validated those assumptions, learning along the way.
+With repetition, the speed at which he moves through the development process will increase. " - Josh Mejia

 ## Review

 ### Notes